nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double clicking the jar file.<br>
         Expected: App launches into most recently viewed list.

-### 6.2 Deleting a person

-1. Deleting a person while all persons are being shown.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### 6.3 Add staff

+1. Adding a staff record

+    1. Test case: `adds n/Kristina p/90000020 e/email@email.com a/somewhere c/ ti/Title d/10/10/2010 desc/Description`
+       Expected: New staff record is added with the given details.

+    1. Test case: `adds n/Christina p/90000020 a/somewhere c/ ti/Title d/10/10/2010 desc/Description`
+       Expected: No staff is added because essential email field is missing.

+    1. Test case: `adds n/Kristina p/90000020 e/email@email.com a/somewhere c/ ti/Title d/10/10/2010 desc/Description`
+       Expected: No staff is added as this record has the same name as the one entered in test case 1.

 ### 6.4 Adding/deleting a comment